yenchiah/project-website-template/README.md

 - On mobile Safari, the menu on the top will not close after opening it.
 This is because the menu icon on mobile Safari retains focus after a touch event, and the menu relies on the loss of focus event of the icon to close.

 # Future Plans
-Here are several planned features that will be add in the future:
+Here are several planned features that will be added in the future:

 - A slideshow block for showing images or videos
 - A footer at the bottom